 The Japanese privet, Ligustrum japonicum, grows, as its name tells us, in Japan, but also in Korea.
 The leaves are a beautiful rich, dark-green color, and they are reliably evergreen, unlike the outdated European privet.
 The oval leaves are large, up to 3 or 4 inches long, with a smooth, glossy surface.
 The flowers are the most effective of all the privets, being pure-white, and clustered in dense, cone-shaped bunches up to 8 inches long and wide.
 They make a very attractive show in spring.
 Small purple to black berries will develop by fall, and remain on the trees all winter, if the flowers spikes are not removed when they fade.

 This is the smallest of the privets, reaching only ten or perhaps twelve feet tall in the natural form, and only 6 to 8 feet in most of the varieties.
 This is a versatile plant, which responds well to trimming, so it easily makes all sort of shapes, from small trees with a single trunk, to cones, pyramids, balls and even spirals.
 It is also ideal for smaller hedges, between four and ten feet tall.
 Japanese privet is hardy in all areas from zone 7 and warmer.
 It thrives in all the warm and hot parts of the country, giving reliable deep-green foliage every day of the year.

-There are several excellent varieties of Japanese privet that are superior to wild forms:
+There are several excellent varieties of Japanese privet that are superior to wild forms, which are listed below: